LGK1412/demo_stream_with_membrane_elixir/README.md

 - When you stream go to custom stream page click ok to stream
 - Click button "Chuyển đổi và tải video" to download video them wait for button "Tải video stream" to download video ok

-- Go to Cloudinary make an account to get API then go to dev.exs.
-- Change config your repo.
-Run `mix ecto.create` and i don't know just make sure your database can run.

 Vietnamese version:

 Hướng dẫn khởi động Phoenix server: